Joins via Geometric Resolutions: Worst-case and Beyond: Upper Bounds

 The Boolean version of \bcp is the following problem: given a set of dyadic boxes $\calA$ and a target box $\mv b$, determine if $\mv b$ is covered by the (union of) boxes in $\calA$. \tetrisskeleton solves this problem by not only answering YES or NO, but also generating an {\em evidence} for its answer: \bi \item If $\mv b$ is covered by $\calA$, then output a box $\mv w$ that covers $\mv b$ such that $\mv w$ is covered by the union of boxes in $\calA$. \item If $\mv b$ is not covered by $\calA$, then output a point/tuple in $\mv b$ that is not covered by any box in $\calA$. \ei

 \tetrisskeleton has a very natural recursive structure.
 We fix a \rao\ (\RAO) of the query, say $(A_1,\dots,A_n)$.
-Following this order, we find the first dimension on which $\mv b$ is {\em thick} and thus can be split into two halves $\mv b_1$ and $\mv b_2$.
+Following this order, we find the first dimension on which $\mv b$ is {\em thick} (i.e. the length of the projection of $\mv b$ onto this dimension is $\geq 2$) and thus can be split into two halves $\mv b_1$ and $\mv b_2$.
 If we can find an uncovered point in either half, then we can immediately return.
 Otherwise, we have recursively found two boxes $\mv w_1$ and $\mv w_2$, each of which covers one half of $\mv b$.
 Each box may not cover $\mv b$ as a whole.
 Hence, we resolve the two boxes $\mv w_1$ and $\mv w_2$ by creating a maximal box $\mv w \subseteq \mv w_1 \cup \mv w_2$, making sure that $\mv w$ covers both $\mv b_1$ and $\mv b_2$; hence, $\mv w$ covers $\mv b$.
 Figure~\ref{fig:main:covered} illustrates the main idea.

 \tetrisskeleton is presented in Algorithm~\ref{alg:main:tetris-skeleton}.
 There are three extra things that Algorithm~\ref{alg:main:tetris-skeleton} does over the basic outline above.
 First, we handle the base cases when $\mv b$ is already covered by a box in $\calA$ itself in lines~\ref{line:main:containment check 1} and~\ref{line:main:pretent} (see Appendix~\ref{sec:dyadic-DS} on how we can implement this step in $\tO(1)$ time using a {\em multi-level dyadic tree} data structure) and when $\mv b$ is a unit box that is not covered by any box in $\calA$ (and hence cannot be covered by any boxes derived from $\calA$ either) in lines~\ref{line:main:unitbox} and~\ref{line:main:root-neg-witness}.
 Second, we check boundary conditions in lines~\ref{line:main:w1-contains-b} and~\ref{line:main:w2-contains-b}.
 Finally, in line~\ref{line:main:add-to-kb}, we add back the result of resolution from line~\ref{line:main:bcp-resolve} to $\calA$.
 (The last step is crucial in proving most of our results.)
 We defer a more detailed discussion on $\Resolve$ and $\firstsplit$ to the end of this section.